IliasMCBM/ProyectoDevOps/README.md

     streamlit run botInterface.py --server.port ${APP_PORT:-8501}
     ```
 *   This approach ensures the application does not rely on runtime injection of a webserver and explicitly declares its HTTP interface via port binding.

+### VIII.
+Concurrency

+Scale out via the process model.

+*   The application is designed to achieve concurrency by running multiple instances of the Streamlit application process.
+This horizontal scaling is possible due to the stateless nature of the request handling (Factor VI).
+*   Each process would run independently, loading its own copy of the FAISS index and managing its own user sessions (given Streamlit's default session handling).
+*   In a typical deployment, these multiple processes would operate behind a load balancer, which distributes incoming requests among them.
+*   The application does not rely on complex in-process threading for concurrency but rather on adding more identical processes.
+This aligns with the 12-Factor model of scaling out.